 The city of Auburn water system serves approximately 27,179 (2010 census) Auburnians through 8,800 service connections.
 Water from the City of Auburn is also distributed to areas within the Towns of Sennett, Fleming, Throop, Brutus, Montezuma, Springport, and Aurelius as well the Villages of Cayuga, Port Byron and Weedsport, and the Cayuga County Water Authority and the Thruway Authority.
 It is estimated that Auburn supplies close to 43,000 people in Cayuga County with their drinking water.
-The total water produced in 2014 was 1,421,821,000 (one billion, four hundred twenty-one million, eight hundred twenty-one thousand) gallons.
-The daily average of water treated and pumped into the distribution system is 3,896,814 (three million, eight hundred ninety-six thousand, eight hundred fourteen) gallons per day.
-The highest single day was 4,966,000 (four million, nine hundred-sixty-six thousand) gallons per day.
-The amount of water metered totaled 1,271, 477,132 (one billion, two hundred seventy-one million, four hundred seventy-seven thousand, one hundred thirty-two) gallons.
-This leaves a difference of 150,343,868 (one hundred fifty million, three hundred forty-three thousand, eight hundred sixty-eight ) gallons of un-metered water or 10.6% of the total water produced, that is lost due to leakage, used to flush reservoirs and mains, wash streets, fight fires, and for internal use at the water treatment plant as compared to 45% in 2006.
-(It is estimated that approximately 31 million gallons lost due to leaks have been eliminated this year due to the City's leak detection and repair program.)
-In 2014 water customers were charged \$2.05 per 100 cubic feet.
+The total water produced in 2015 was 1,420,525,000 (one billion, four hundred twenty million, five hundred twenty-five thousand) gallons.
+The daily average of water treated and pumped into the distribution system is 3,891,849 (three million, eight hundred ninety-one thousand, eight hundred fourty-nine) gallons per day.
+The highest single day was 5,843,000 (five million eight hundred forty three thousand) gallons per day.
+The amount of water metered totaled 1,293,480,586 (one billion, two hundred ninety-three million, four hundred eighty thousand, five hundred eighty six) gallons.
+This leaves a difference of 127,044,414 (one hundred twenty seven million, forty four thousand, four hundred fourteen ) gallons of un-metered water or 8.64% of the total water produced, that is lost due to leakage, used to flush reservoirs and mains, wash streets, fight fires, and for internal use at the water treatment plant as compared to 45% in 2006.In 2015 leak detection found a total of 43 leaks that were causing up to 250,560 gallons of water per day loss of unaccountable water.
+These leaks were repaired in a timely fashion.
+In 2015 water customers were charged \$2.05 per 100 cubic feet.
 The minimum monthly charge for water per user is \$6.83.